 Carryover of funds

-Local agreements should be used to manage the carryover of funds generated from commercial contract research, which may be key to raising the profile of research within the NHS Organisation.
+In line any formal financial advice sought by the NHS organisation, local agreements should be used to manage the carryover of funds generated from commercial contract research, which may be key to raising the profile of research within the NHS Organisation.

 For example, if an NHS Organisation has a strict policy on what can be deferred across financial years, the capacity building element will need to be deemed to meet the NHS Organisation’s criteria for deferred income.
 It can then be separately identified for all trials using the individual NIHR CRN Industry Costing template, enabling the application of the allocation principles by using a research capacity building subjective code on the finance system.
 This allows the income to be deferred within the Directorates to be used to help build the research capacity with the NHS Organisation.